Academic Programs

 READING

 Our program incorporates whole language and strong phonics instruction to ensure that students develop a firm reading foundation.
-We use Houghton Mifflin Into Reading curriculum for sight words and comprehension and Word Wires to build a solid phonics foundation, teaching students to know how their mouth forms sounds as they learn letter sounds.
-We also use the Daily 5 literacy program in which students work independently in five areas: read to self, read to someone, word work, work on writing, and listen to reading.
+We use HMH’s Into Reading curriculum for literature and informational text comprehension.
+As a supplement, we use Wired for Reading’s Word Wires to build a solid phonics foundation, teaching students to understand how their mouth forms sounds and connect those to letter sounds.
+Our instructional model includes Daily 5, in which students work independently in five areas: read to self, read to someone, word work, work on writing, and listen to reading.
+Topics include:

 -